Billy Garrett Jr.: College career

-In January 2014, he nearly died from a sickle cell crisis.
-Garrett managed to rebound from his attack and win conference rookie of the year honors.
-He averaged 12.4 points and 3.2 assists per game as a freshman.
-As a junior, he averaged 12.6 points, 3.5 assists, and 2.9 rebounds per game on a 9–22 team.
-"It has been disappointing for me," Garrett said.
+Regarding the lack of team success, "It has been disappointing for me," Garrett said.
 "I wanted to come in and help change the culture and bring a positive outlook on DePaul basketball citywide and nationwide."
 As a senior, he averaged 14.9 points per game while shooting 36 percent from three.
-He was Big East Scholar-Athlete of the year as a senior.
-Garrett finished his career as DePaul's all-time leader in made free throws.
+Garrett finished his career as DePaul's all-time leader in made free throws (565).